settor21/myFlix_userAccess/README.md

 # myFlix_userAccess
-login and signup config for the MyFlix project
+login and signup config for the MyFlix project.
+This will be pushed to jenkins and then dockerized to a tar file.
+This will then be sent to the production server